 Prepare the dry seasoning blend, herb brush and melted butter: Mix the salt, black pepper and cayenne pepper in a small bowl.
 Use a piece of kitchen twine to tie the herbs together in a tight bundle.
 (For a longer brush, tie the herbs onto the end of a wooden spoon or dowel.)
 Melt the butter in a small saucepan and add the optional red pepper flake and a few herbs snapped off from the herb brush.

 Heat the grill: Heat a charcoal or gas grill to high.
 You'll know the temperature is right when the coals are ashed over (if using a charcoal grill) and you can only hold your hand over the grill for 4 to 6 seconds before it feels too hot.

-- Cook to desired doneness: Use the touch test or an instant read thermometer to determine when your steak is cooked to your liking (125°F for rare, 130-135°F for medium-rare, 140°F for medium).
-Remove steak from the grill and place in a small baking dish.
+Cook to desired doneness: Use the touch test or an instant read thermometer to determine when your steak is cooked to your liking (125°F for rare, 130-135°F for medium-rare, 140°F for medium).
+Remove steak from the grill and place in a small baking dish to rest.

-- Slice the steak: Place the steak on top of the dressing and pour some of the juices over the meat.
-Cut to separate the meat from the bone and slice the meat on a diagonal into 1/4-inch slices.
+Slice the steak: Place the steak on top of the dressing and pour some of the juices that have collected on the plate over the meat.
+Cut to separate the meat from the bone and then slice the meat on a diagonal into 1/4-inch slices.

 Learn more about grilling from Adam Perry Lang

 → Get his latest book: Serious Barbecue: Smoke, Char, Baste & Brush Your Way to Great Outdoor Cooking

 → Check out his website

 Want more smart tutorials for getting things done around the home?